 It really is a very good espresso machine for the price.
 But you need to completely commit and buy into the Nespresso way of doing things.

 The capsules are expensive and limited.
 And everything you buy for this machine has to be Nespresso branded.
-Plus, recycling the pods can be a bit of a pain.

 Don’t forget to Buy Your Nespresso Vertuo Plus Today